-8.6 TPWD Commitments
+8.6 Natural Resource Commitments

 TxDOT will implement the BMPs as specified under the BMP Programmatic Agreement with the TPWD and summarized in the Biological Resources Technical Report prepared for the project (TxDOT, 2017c).
-The BMPs will be updated as necessary upon completion of coordination with the TPWD.
 TxDOT may consider additional, other voluntary conservation measures.